Safe-DS/DSL/docs/language/common/variance.md

 **Note:** This is an advanced section.
 Feel free to skip it initially.

-Variance deals with the question which generic types are compatible with each other.
+Variance deals with the question, which generic types are compatible with each other.
 We explain this concept using the following [class][classes]:

 ```txt
 class Stack<T>(vararg initialElements: T) {